How to Save Money on Groceries in 2023

 Save money on groceries when you have the right kitchen gadgets

-Of course, no kitchen would be complete without a classic slow-cooker.
+Of course, no kitchen would be complete without a classic slow cooker, aka the crockpot.
 Remember those batch-cooked freezer meals I talked about earlier?
 Save time and energy by tossing them into a slow cooker.
 A little pre-planning will help you save money on groceries by reducing food waste and last-minute take-out orders.

 Pro Tip: If you are OK with not having a return policy, don’t buy these gadgets new.
 You can score gently used and even new-in-box items on Facebook Marketplace at a fraction of the cost.
 At the time of writing, there were several pages of InstantPots, pressure cookers, and slow cookers for sale in my area.
 Creep the seller’s profile and only buy from highly rated people to lower the risk of getting junk.